-Public concern that students and staff of the charter school be able to attend the school without becoming infected with serious communicable or infectious diseases, including, but not limited to, Human Immunodeficiency Virus (HIV), Acquired Immunodeficiency Syndrome (AIDS), Hepatitis B, and Tuberculosis, requires that the charter school board adopt measures effectively responding to health concerns while respecting the rights of all students, employees, and contractors, including those who are so infected.
+Public concern that students and staff of the Math and Science Academy (MSA) be able to attend the school without becoming infected with serious communicable or infectious diseases, including but not limited to, Human Immunodeficiency Virus (HIV), Acquired Immunodeficiency Syndrome (AIDS), Hepatitis B, and Tuberculosis, requires that the Board of Directors (BOD) adopt measures effectively responding to health concerns while respecting the rights of all students, employees, and contractors, including those who are so infected.
 The purpose of this policy is to adopt such measures.